intaro/php-git-hooks/README.md

-# pre-commit
+# PHP Git Hooks

-File pre-commit for the local repository of the Symfony project.
-Checks the committed files:
+The Git hooks for applying in the local repository of the PHP project.
+Include the `pre-commit` hook.

-* PHP Syntax on PHP-errors (with PHPLint)
-* Check code style for compliance with the standard PSR2

-Based on `pre-commit` hook of [Carlos Buenosvinos](http://carlosbuenosvinos.com/write-your-git-hooks-in-php-and-keep-them-under-git-control/).

 ## Installation